Alli1223/comp230-cpd/README.md

 ###How I aim to overcome these issues:
 I will talk to the BA designers and programmers later this week about how they want the game to start.
+Went over sprint in tutor meeting.

+##Week Nine
+Worked on graphics task and essay on Monday and Tuesday.
+Fixed lighting issues in graphics and sim project.

+Worked on Graphics Research Journal and Pre-Production on Wednesday

+###Problems I encountered this week:
+Still having issues with the essay topic and what to write about.

+###How I aim to overcome these issues: